 It has been established with the main goal of offering aspiring Tagalog speakers to express themselves the way locals do by giving bite-sized lessons with translations in a fully gamified manner.
 From this platform, you can ensure your progress as you will be reminded to take the quizzes and navigate the chatbot page to practice what you have learned.
 And the best thing about it?
 It is free to download and can be accessed online too!

-What's not to love about this platform right?
-No wonder why it is so raved and considered an essential tool for learning.
+What’s not to love about this platform right?
+No wonder why it is so raved about and considered an essential tool for learning.